 Orbit Determination and Simulation using the CDK700 Telescope

-Calculated the 6 Keplerian Orbital Elements from the observed coordinates.
-Used Python (Rebound) to perform N-body simulations and predict future positions.
+Calculated the 6 Keplerian Orbital Elements backward from the observed coordinate data, and performed numerical integration simulations to predict future trajectories using Python and the Rebound library.

 The Robotic MAAO 0.7m Telescope System: Performance and Standard Photometric System